 This year, before the first big snow hits Fort Collins, brush up on your skills to help protect your hardscaping.

-- Skip The Metal Shovel: Metal shovels are great but they can crack and scrape up your concrete while your work at clearing your walkways.
+Skip the Metal Shovel: Metal shovels are great but they can crack and scrape up your concrete while you work at clearing your walkways.
 Instead, consider investing in a plastic shovel with rubberized blade edges or a soft-bristled, mechanical snow broom.
 If you’re in the market for a snow blower or plow, look for models with rubberized scrapers.
-Our friends over at Bath Power Equipment can help you find the perfect one.

 If your hardscape does suffer some damager this winter, don’t worry.
 Bath Landscape has developed an award-winning approach to sustainable, functional and beautiful landscape design and installation.
 Though it might seem far away now, when spring rolls in, we’ll be here to help you renovate or create a new space that you will love.